hey-august/rust/README.md

-# rust
+# Rust

-Catch-all repo for my Rust projects and experimentation
+Catch-all repo for my Rust projects and experimentation.